-The vast majority of lenders will require you to have some sort of revenue stream before they provide you with a business loan.
-Every loan is going to have different minimums you will have to meet regarding annual revenue, so it is important for you to shop around and think carefully about which lender is best for you.
+Most lenders will require you to have some revenue stream before they provide you with a business loan.
+Every loan will have different minimums you must meet regarding annual revenue, so you must think carefully about which lender is best for you.

 If you want to take out a business loan without a proven revenue stream, you will have to explore a non-traditional financing option.

 3. The Years You Have Been in Business